warm water

 Common measurement equivalents in grams

-It is generally safer to heat cold tap water on the stove or in a kettle.
-Hot water from the tap can leach minerals or lead from plumbing pipes more easily than cold water, potentially affecting the purity of the water.
+It is generally safer to heat cold tap water on the stove or in a kettle, as hot tap water can contain more dissolved minerals or lead from plumbing.

 warm water is a versatile ingredient found in cuisines around the world.
 With its calories per 100g and valuable grams of protein, it's a nutritious addition to many dishes.